tvallotton/rocket_auth/README.md

 # rocket_auth
 rocket_auth provides a ready-to-use  backend agnostic API for authentication management.
+For more information visit the documentation at https://docs.rs/rocket_auth.
 It supports connections for SQLite and Postgresql.
 It lets you create, delete, and authenticate users.
 The available features are:
 * `sqlite-db`: for interacting with a SQLite database.